Add to collection

 Dr Nick Roskruge

 So I’m just going to label this variety before it goes into standing out for the collection.
-It’s important that we maintain the genetic diversity between the crop just for future opportunity around pest and disease management.
-Even resistance to some of the management controls, you know, the chemicals and the different sprays, because over time, if they’re constantly used, the plant develops resistance, so having that diversity is useful to help respond to that.
+It’s important that we maintain the genetic diversity27 between the crop just for future opportunity around pest and disease management.
+Even resistance to some of the management controls, you know, the chemicals28 and the different sprays, because over time, if they’re constantly used, the plant develops resistance, so having that diversity is useful to help respond to that.

-Internationally, breeding programmes rely on the diversity to be able to use different traits to build into the new cultivars that are being grown.
+Internationally, breeding programmes rely on the diversity to be able to use different traits29 to build into the new cultivars that are being grown.
 In the case of Aleise’s project, it’s really about the response to a new pest that hasn’t been in the country until now and whether these varieties display different characteristics than your modern cultivars if you like.
 So it’s vitally essential that we keep, I suppose you’d call them heritage cultivars, purely because once they’re lost, they’re lost.
 So our job is to maintain it for future generations, in the sense of all the work we do is about the future, it’s about food security in the future as well.

 Dr Ocean Mercier

 Kua tino whai hua te kaiwhakatipu rīwai matua nei, a John Anderson i te mātauranga ira kua kohia nei, ā, e rikarika ana ia ki te nanao i ngā huarahi maha ki te kimi tikanga e whai ārai ai ngā momo rīwai katoa ka hokona.
-(The genetic material available from so many varieties of taewa has been beneficial for head potato breeder John Anderson, who’s keen to explore all avenues to find a way of building resistance in commercial potato varieties.)
+(The genetic30 material available from so many varieties of taewa has been beneficial for head potato breeder John Anderson, who’s keen to explore all avenues to find a way of building resistance in commercial potato varieties.)

 John Anderson

-There’s a question mark on one of the taewa lines whether it may have some resistance, and we certainly are using that in the breeding programme to a limited extent and the progeny from that as well as a whole number of other lines which may have some potential resistance to the psyllid.
+There’s a question mark on one of the taewa lines whether it may have some resistance, and we certainly are using that in the breeding programme to a limited extent and the progeny31 from that as well as a whole number of other lines which may have some potential resistance to the psyllid.
 We’re using those as parents and bringing them into environments like this, where we’re selecting in the field and trying to select varieties which will not show the symptoms of zebra chip.

 So we have one line, tūtaekurī, which appears to have some possible resistance to zebra chip.
 Can’t be certain of that at the moment, but we are certainly using that in our breeding programme in an attempt to breed for resistance to zebra chip.
-It could be very significant, it could be hundreds of millions of dollars and also, at the moment, to control the psyllid and to control the level of zebra chip, you’re getting, quite high amounts of insecticide are used, and if we can help reduce the levels of insecticide used in New Zealand and overseas, this has a real advantage both environmentally and in terms of the quality of food, and people feel more confident in the food that they’re eating when lower levels of insecticide are used.
+It could be very significant, it could be hundreds of millions of dollars and also, at the moment, to control the psyllid and to control the level of zebra chip, you’re getting, quite high amounts of insecticide32 are used, and if we can help reduce the levels of insecticide used in New Zealand and overseas, this has a real advantage both environmentally and in terms of the quality of food, and people feel more confident in the food that they’re eating when lower levels of insecticide are used.

 Aleise Puketapu